 If you are a member of the Company at the time set out in note 1 above, you are entitled to appoint a proxy to exercise all or any of your rights to attend, speak and vote at the Meeting.
-You can appoint a proxy only using the procedures set out in these notes and the notes to the proxy form.
+You can appoint a proxy only using the procedures set out in these notes and the notes to the proxy

-- 5. A proxy does not need to be a member of the Company but must attend the Meeting to represent you.
+- A proxy does not need to be a member of the Company but must attend the Meeting to represent you.
 If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them. - 6.
 You may appoint more than one proxy provided each proxy is appointed to exercise rights attached to different shares.
 You may not appoint more than one proxy to exercise rights attached to any one share.
 To appoint more than one proxy, please indicate on your proxy submission how many shares it relates to. - 7.
 A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the Resolution.
 If no voting indication is given, your proxy will vote or abstain from voting at his or her discretion.
 Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting.

-8. Appointment of proxy using hard copy proxy form
+Appointment of proxy using hard copy proxy form

-A hard copy form of proxy has not been sent to you but you can request one directly from the registrars, Link Asset Services' general helpline team on 0371 664 0300.
-Calls cost 12p per minute plus your phone company's access charge.
+A hard copy form of proxy has not been sent to you but you can request one directly from the registrars, Link Group's general helpline team on 0371 664 0300.
+Calls are charged at the standard geographic rate and will vary by provider.
 Calls outside the United Kingdom will be charged at the applicable international rate.
 Lines are open between 09:00-17:30, Monday to Friday excluding public holidays in England and Wales.
-You can also request via email at shareholderenguiries@linkgroup.co.uk or via postal address at Link Asset Services, PXS1, 34 Beckenham Road, Beckenham, Kent BR3 4ZF.
+You can also request via email at shareholderenquiries@linkgroup.co.uk or via postal address at Link Group, PXS 1, Link Group, Central Square, 29 Wellington Street, Leeds, LS1 4DL.
 In the case of a member that is a company, the proxy form must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.
 Any power of attorney or any other authority under which the proxy form is signed (or a duly certified copy of such power or authority) must be included with the proxy form.
 For the purposes of determining the time for delivery of proxies, no account has been taken of any part of a day that is not a working day.